here’s been an awakening. Have you felt it?

 For more info about Dark Disciple, visit our Official Book Profile where you can find additional staff comments, user reviews, and affiliate links to order the book directly and help Youtini out in the process.

-While we consider Revenge of the Sith one of the greatest Star Wars books of all time and include it in our Five Foundational Books for EU reading, its murky legitimacy in the Canon forces us to classify it as a Legends novel.
+While we consider Revenge of the Sith one of the greatest Star Wars books of all time and include it in our Essential Six Books for EU reading, its murky legitimacy in the Canon forces us to classify it as a Legends novel.
 Therefore, our pick here represents a film novelization that’s Canon through-and-through.

 Solo: A Star Wars Story: Expanded Edition by Mur Lafferty